Does Kratom Interact With Naproxen (Aleve)?

 - Rheumatoid arthritis, osteoarthritis, and ankylosing spondylitis: two 375 mg or 500 mg tablets once daily or one 750 mg tablet once daily.

 - Management of pain, primary dysmenorrhea, acute tendonitis, and Bursitis: two 500 mg tablets once daily.

-- Acute gout: two to three 500 mg tablets once daily on the first day, followed by two 500 mg tablets once daily until the attack has subsided.
+- Acute gout: two to three 500 mg tablets once daily on the first day, followed by two 500 mg tablets once daily until the attack subsides.

 Naproxen is available under the following brand names:

-Since they are so common, there is a common misconception that NSAIDs do not cause significant side effects.
+Since they are so common, there is a widely-spread misconception that NSAIDs do not cause significant side effects.
 Be warned: this is not accurate at all.